ibi-group/trimet-mod-otp/README.md

 yarn install
 ```

 4. Update the configuration file, `lib/config.yml`, as needed.
-This file allows for configuration of the OTP API, map base layers and overlays, enabled travel modes, and other settings.
+This file allows for configuration of the base URL path, OTP API, map base layers and overlays, enabled travel modes, and other settings.
 See `config.yml` comments for details.

 5. If a custom page title is desired, update the `<title>` contents in `lib/index.tpl.html`.